blackieops/deployawebsite/content/static-sites/s3/index.md

   any programming languages or pre-processors without completely re-platforming to "real" servers or something like AWS Lambda.
 * **Confusing** &mdash; There are a lot of moving parts to this setup.
-AWS isn't the simplest cloud service, and their UX is generally quite horrible.
+AWS isn't the simplest cloud service, and their UX often leaves a lot to be desired.
   Understanding each part of this deployment and how it works could be a difficult task to someone unfamiliar with AWS.